 Trust fall

-- The trust fall is a classic team building activity.
-It’s fun, easy to do, and an awesome way to build trust in your team members.
+- The trust fall is one of the classic trust and safety games.
+Itโs fun, easy to do, and an awesome way to build trust in your new team members.

-- You may want to do a practice round with one pair before going on with the rest of your group so they get used to having someone catch them while they’re falling backwards.
+- You may want to do a practice round with one pair before going on with the rest of your group so they get used to having someone catch them while theyโre falling backward.

 The Blindfolded Minefield